-Providing a broad range of service learning opportunities
+Providing a broad range of service learning opportunities Heading link

 The UIC College of Dentistry aims to prepare an oral health care workforce competent and committed to addressing oral health needs of vulnerable and underserved populations, and a workforce that plays its part in eliminating health disparities.
 Our Service Learning curriculum is integrated throughout all four years of dental school.
 It is a progressive curriculum, which includes didactic components as well as introducing students to a variety of community-based, hands-on experiences outside of the College.

 There are many ways our students get involved and enhance their training through Community Health programs.
-Students can:

-- Participate in running a dental clinic at Goldie’s Place.
+- Participating in running a dental clinic.

 - Gain first-hand knowledge and expertise practicing within private practices, hospitals, community health centers, and mobile units in both rural and urban locations.

-First Three Years Programs
+First Three Years Programs Heading link

 Over the first three years at the College, students are introduced to issues contributing to health disparities in this country, thereby impacting a person’s oral health status.
 While visiting local communities and community organizations, students are provided with first-hand learning experiences including providing oral health education in elementary schools and engaging in a variety of volunteer opportunities which lend themselves to explore the following topics: health education, access to health care, social determinants of health, risk factors, and literacy, language, & culture.

-Fourth Year Program
+Fourth Year Program Heading link

 Fourth year students engage in service-learning experiences as part of a required course which involves community-based rotations at partnering health centers.
 Students devote a minimum of 50 days at these sites providing care to underserved urban, rural, and special-needs populations including children, developmentally disabled, HIV-positive and geriatric patients.